 Note that while the Docker CLI is required, the Docker daemon/service does not need to be running locally if you are using a remote Docker host.

 Working with Git?
 Here are two tips to consider:

 Follow the step-by-step tutorial or if you are comfortable with Docker, follow these four steps:

 Check out the repository README for things to try.
 Next, learn how you can:

 Another way to learn what you can do with the extension is to browse the commands it provides.
 Press

-You can also click on the Remote "Quick Access" status bar item to get a list of the most common commands.
+You can also click on the Remote Indicator in the status bar to get a list of the most common commands.